boldbi/bold-bi-docs/docs/embedding-options/embedding-sdk/embedding-a-widget.md

     }
     ```

-2. Using JSON result, you can get a collection of widgets available in that dashboard with widget ID and widget name as shown below.
+2. By utilizing the JSON result, you can obtain a collection of widgets that are available in the dashboard, displaying the widget ID and widget name as depicted below.

     ![InspectElement](/static/assets/javascript/images/get_widgets_api.png)

 ## How to implement the authorize server with user mail or user name

-1. You need to implement authorization end point in your application.
-This will act as the bridge between your application and Bold BI server and also you need to update the secure details like email and group based access.
-Learn more about authorize server [here](/security-configuration/authorize-server/).
+1. You need to implement an authorization endpoint in your application.
+This endpoint will act as the bridge between your application and the Bold BI server.
+Additionally, you need to update the secure details such as email and group based access.
+Learn more about the authorization server [here](/security-configuration/authorize-server/).

-2. To create authorization-server action method, copy the following snippet in your controller.
-You can use currently logged in user email at `user@domain.com` or user name at `username`, but this user should have access to the dashboard.
+2. To create the authorization-server action method, please copy the following snippet into your controller.
+You can use the currently logged-in user's email at `user@domain.com` or their `username`, but please ensure that this user has access to the dashboard.

     ```js
     [HttpPost]